About Poison Ivy

 - Large blisters that crust over after bursting

-If you’ll be spending time in nature, it would be advisable to familiarize yourself with the appearance of each plant before heading out.
+If you’ll be spending time in nature, take time to familiarize yourself with the appearance of each plant before heading out.

-Most can treat poison ivy-affected skin at home.
+Most poison ivy-affected skin can be treated at home.
 Dermatologists recommend that you do the following:

 - Douse your skin with generous amounts of lukewarm water as soon as you can, inactivating and removing the oil.
 This is most effective when done within 15 minutes of exposure to the oil.